 My dad helped us come up with the wording – and both of my parents were getting a kick out of how funny we found some of the names.

 I still laugh when I read “I Want to Hold Your Ham.”

 Pictured above are most of the food labels.

 To make them, I dragged the Beatles picture into Photoshop and then added the name of the dish in a cool font.
 I love finding awesome fonts.

 You could also use a basic program like Paint to create them too.

-Listed below is the full menu we served, along with the song title food labels.
+Listed below is the full menu we served at the Beatles party, along with the song title food labels.

 Lunch – Can’t Buy Me Lunch

 Meatballs/Rolls – While My Meatball Gently Weeps

 Grilled Ham – I Want To Hold Your Ham